genjax-dev/genjax-chi/docs/library/generative_functions/interpreted.md

 ---
 # The `interpreted` generative function language

-::: genjax._src.generative_functions.interpreted
-    options:
-      show_root_heading: true

 GenJAX's `interpreted` generative function language is a non-accelerated variant of GenJAX suited for rapid prototyping and instructional uses.
-It cannot access the acceleration features of JAX, and (therefore) cannot use automatic differentiation (AD) either, but it can be used somewhat more flexibly.
+It cannot access the program transformation features of JAX, and (therefore) cannot use automatic differentiation (AD) either, but the modeling language that it exposes can be used in a significantly more flexible way.

 In particular, you can use ordinary Python control flow in your generative functions.
 In `@static_gen_fn` GenJAX, you would use combinators to handle forks in the road rather than